vasilecondrea/lake-cabin-project/README.md

 # lake-cabin-project
-This is a repository to hold the final project of team lake-cabin
+This is a repository to hold the final project of team lake-cabin.
+Team members are Anthony Wong, Samuel Fowler, Shehryar Mughal, Vasile Condrea and Hana Mohamed.